 Conduction deafness results from obstruction or reduction of sound reaching the cochlea, usually from otitis media (see Otitis Media and Interna), chronic otitis externa (see Otitis Externa), or excess cerumen, and less commonly from tympanum rupture or ossicle damage.
 Resolution of the obstruction or tissue damage usually restores hearing.
-Recovery after otitis media may require weeks while the body phagocytizes the infection residue.
-Primary secretory otitis media (glue ear), especially in Cavalier King Charles Spaniels, produces a persistent conductive deafness that may be treated by myringotomy or tympanostomy tubes.
+Recovery after otitis media may require weeks while the body phagocytizes the infection residue, accompanied by progressive recovery of hearing.
+Primary secretory otitis media (glue ear), especially in Cavalier King Charles Spaniels, produces a persistent conductive deafness that may be treated by myringotomy, bulla osteotomy, or tympanostomy tubes.

-A variety of drugs and chemicals are ototoxic and vestibulotoxic, especially the aminoglycoside antibiotics (gentamicin, kanamycin, neomycin, streptomycin), salicylates, diuretics, and antiseptics (chlorhexidine).
+A variety of drugs and chemicals are ototoxic and vestibulotoxic, especially the aminoglycoside antibiotics (gentamicin, amikacin ), antineoplastic drugs (cisplatin), salicylates, diuretics (ethacrynic acid, furosemide), and antiseptics (chlorhexidine).
 The toxicity is permanent.
-Aminoglycoside toxicity, the most common, functions through reactive oxygen species, and human studies have shown that co-administration with aspirin or N-acetylcysteine ameliorates the toxicity; it is unknown if postexposure treatment is of value.
+Aminoglycoside toxicity, the most common, functions through reactive oxygen species, and human studies have shown that coadministration with aspirin or N-acetylcysteine ameliorates the toxicity; it is unknown if postexposure treatment is of value.
 High frequencies are affected first, slowing recognition of the toxicity, which may appear at a delay of weeks after treatment has been discontinued.
-Dogs or cats undergoing general anesthesia for teeth or ear cleaning occasionally awaken bilaterally deaf, but the mechanisms are unknown.
+Dogs or cats undergoing general anesthesia for teeth or ear cleaning occasionally awaken bilaterally deaf, but the mechanisms, which can be conductive or sensorineural, are unknown.
 Few reports have been seen for procedures on body regions other than mouth and ear, and no unilateral deafness from anesthetic procedures has been reported.

 Many geriatric animals develop presbycusis.
-High frequencies are affected first, followed by progressive loss at all frequencies.
-The loss may appear to be acute in onset, but reflects the animal's eventual inability to compensate for the progressive loss that had been developing for some time.
+Mid to high frequencies are affected first, followed by progressive loss at all frequencies.
+The loss may appear to be acute in onset but reflects the animal's eventual inability to compensate for the progressive loss that had been developing for some time.
 There does not appear to be a gender difference in prevalence.
-Onset is typically in the last third of a breed's typical lifespan, and will progress to complete deafness if the animal lives long enough.
+Onset is typically in the last third of a breed's typical lifespan and will progress to complete deafness if the animal lives long enough.

-Unilaterally deaf animals show negligible signs, primarily an inability to localize sound origins and orienting toward the good ear, but many quickly compensate and show no signs.
+Unilaterally deaf animals show negligible signs, primarily an inability to localize sound origins and orienting toward the good ear, but many compensate and show no signs.
 Bilateral orienting pinnae movements persist in unilaterally deaf animals.
-Bilaterally deaf animals fail to respond to sound stimuli, but become adept at increased attention to other sensations such as vision and vibration.
-Young in litters also “key” off the behavior of littermates.
+Bilaterally deaf animals do not respond to sound stimuli but become adept at increased attention to other sensations such as vision and vibration.
+Affected animals “key” off the behavior of littermates or other household pets.
 Breeders of breeds with high prevalence often choose to euthanize bilaterally deaf (and spay/neuter unilaterally deaf) animals because of a frequent outcome of poor quality of life and liabilities from owning a deaf dog, such as startle biting.
 Bilaterally deaf dogs can be successfully raised, but more dedication than normal is required.
 Owners of deaf dogs should be counseled to protect their pets against undetected dangers such as motor vehicles.

-Dogs that lose hearing later in life appear to cope well, but on occasion exhibit transient behavior suggestive of auditory sensations similar to tinnitus in people.
+Dogs that lose hearing later in life appear to cope well but on occasion exhibit transient behavior suggestive of auditory sensations similar to subjective tinnitus in people.
 There is no evidence that deaf animals otherwise experience pain or discomfort from the condition.

 Identification of deafness is most accurate with BAER testing at referral centers, but behavioral testing is typically used in the clinic.
 Observations are made for a response to a sound stimulus outside the animal's visual field.
 Limitations include the inability to identify unilateral deafness, stimulus detection through other senses, blunted responses in stressed animals, and failed responses from expired novelty of a repeated stimulus.
-Failure of a sleeping animal to waken to an auditory stimulus that does not activate other senses is a reliable indicator of bilateral deafness.
+Failure of a sleeping animal to waken to an auditory stimulus that does not activate other senses is a reliable indicator of bilateral deafness in the home environment.

 Otoscopic examination of the external ear and tympanum, radiography of the tympanic bullae, and neurologic examination may reveal the cause, especially in conduction deafness, which usually responds to appropriate medical or surgical treatment.
 Early intervention in ototoxicity may reduce or reverse loss but usually is not successful.
 Once developed, sensorineural deafness cannot be reversed, and its cause cannot be determined.
 Congenital deafness in breeds with white pigmentation is nearly always of genetic origin.